llamaqwerty/fortnite-builds-archive/README.md

 </details>

-For anyone who wants the spreadsheet I document info on https://shorturl.at/sBSno (Do not use for downloading builds, it is super outdated and messed up.
-Only use it for item IDs, and AES keys)
+For anyone who wants the spreadsheet I document info on https://shorturl.at/sBSno